xiehuc/cgpop/README.md

 download http://www.cs.colostate.edu/hpc/cgpop/cgpoptiles.tgz to extract to data dir, or you can use cginit to generate these files according to pdf file in doc

+provide new `deply.sh` to run cgpop. it would write pbs under run folder. you must run at `run` folder to run cgpop correctly